Banksy painting 'self-destructs' moments after being sold for $1.4 million at auction

 Visual arts

-The iconic image of a girl reaching out for a red, heart-shaped balloon, sold for $1.4 million and moments later, a shredder hidden inside the "artist's frame" started its work, according to a news release from Sotheby's and the art "self-destructed."
+The iconic image of a girl reaching out for a red, heart-shaped balloon, sold for $1.4 million.
+Moments later, a shredder hidden inside the "artist's frame" started its work and the art "self-destructed," according to a news release from Sotheby's

-Banksy summed up the stunt with this quote on his Instagram account - "Going, going, gone..." and a posted picture showed stunned onlookers as the shredded art emerges from the bottom of the frame.
+Banksy summed up the stunt with this quote on his Instagram account -- "Going, going, gone ..." along with a picture of stunned onlookers as the shredded art emerges from the bottom of the frame.

 "It appears we just got Banksy-ed," Alex Branczik, Sotheby's senior director of contemporary art, said in the news release.